top of page

 Don’t Require Imitation.

 It’s okay if your child doesn’t copy you right away.
 The purpose of modeling is to give your child rich, consistent input.
-Over time, they’ll begin to explore and use the system on their own.
 Think of it like language exposure - we don’t expect babies to say “milk” the first time they hear it.
 They need many experiences of hearing the word paired with the real thing before they try to say it themselves.
 AAC works the same way.

 Respond to All Communication Attempts.